At a Glance

 - Collateral like a car or house (for large loan amounts)

-If you’re trying to get out of credit card debt—or even loan debt—you might be considering debt consolidation.
+If you’re trying to get out of credit card debt —or even loan debt—you might be considering debt consolidation.
 Though a debt consolidation loan can be a good option, there are several requirements needed for you to get approved for one.

-The more of these qualifications you meet, the more likely you are to get approved for a loan—and the lower your interest rate may be.
+Debt consolidation qualifications can vary by lender, but the more of these qualifications you meet, the more likely you are to get approved for a loan—and the lower your interest rate may be.
 The most common factors debt consolidation loan lenders look at are:

-- Your credit report and history (yes, this is different from your score)
+- Your credit report and history (yes, this is different from your score) since the lender wants to make sure you’re a responsible borrower and they won’t be taking a risk by approving your application.

 What credit score is needed for debt consolidation?